Gang-Zong-Gae/Adversarial-Text-Protocols/README.md

 This protocol is a **second-stage transformation engine**, not a "zero-shot" generator.
 It is designed to *rewrite* a pre-existing text.

 **Step 1: Get Your Baseline Text**
-* Use any standard LLM (e.g., GPT-4, Claude) to write a simple, AI-generated article or paragraph on your topic of choice.
+* Use any standard LLM (e.g., Gemini, DeepSeek，Claude) to write a simple, AI-generated article or paragraph on your topic of choice.
 * This first draft serves as the "baseline" that the protocol will deconstruct.

 **Step 2: Create the Combined Prompt**